TrendingTechnology/lingopy/CONTRIBUTING.md

 6. Issue that pull request!

 ## Any contributions you make will be under the MIT Software License
 In short, when you submit code changes, your submissions are understood to be under the same [MIT License](http://choosealicense.com/licenses/mit/) that covers the project.
-Feel free to contact the maintainer(s) if that's a concern.
+Feel free to contact me if that's a concern.

 ## Report bugs using GitHub's [issues](https://github.com/briandk/transcriptase-atom/issues)
 I use GitHub issues to track public bugs.
 Report a bug by [opening a new issue](); it's that easy!
 Check out the bug report template.